 The Innovation Fund has supported several key clinical and research efforts in heart health, neonatology, injury prevention and most notably genomics.
 New focus areas for genomic research and clinical testing include epilepsy and other seizure disorders, behavioral health disorders and infectious disease.

-The Institute for Genomic Medicine is one of the first ventures into pediatric personalized genomic medicine at any children’s hospital.
+The Steve and Cindy Rasmussen Institute for Genomic Medicine (IGM) is one of the first ventures into pediatric personalized genomic medicine at any children’s hospital.
 It focuses on genomics as the root cause of many childhood diseases.

 The human genome is the blueprint for what makes up a human being and can help us determine the cause and best treatment for virtually all medical conditions.
 Other institutions need 72 hours to sequence and analyze the human genome.
 At Nationwide Children’s, we have developed technology to do the same in 90 minutes.
 This breakthrough will change how we treat childhood diseases because for our children, their future is now.

-The Innovation Fund has enabled transformational impact by helping make possible the recruitment in 2016 of world-renowned genomics researchers Richard K. Wilson, Ph.D. and Elaine R. Mardis, Ph.D to lead the Institute for Genomic Medicine (IGM) in The Research Institute at Nationwide Children's.
+The Innovation Fund has enabled transformational impact by helping make possible the recruitment in 2016 of world-renowned genomics researchers Richard K. Wilson, PhD and Elaine R. Mardis, PhD to lead the Institute for Genomic Medicine in the Abigail Wexner Research Institute at Nationwide Children's.
 Established in 2016, the IGM remains one of the few programs in pediatric personalized genomic medicine in the U.S. and focuses on genomics as the root cause of many childhood diseases.

 Thanks to the support provided by the Nationwide Foundation Pediatric Innovation Fund, over 250 families have received clinical genomics testing, providing diagnostic answers in several cases for children with complex and previously undiagnosed conditions.
 In addition, over 50 children with cancer have been evaluated by genome sequencing to identify tumor-specific vulnerabilities that represent potentially new treatment directions.
 In the coming year, again thanks to this support, IGM will be able to offer these tests – and hope – to many more patients and their families.
 IGM has already grown to 120 employees working in clinical testing, technology development/validation and research projects, and we continue to identify and recruit outstanding staff.